 To sum up, we obtained that

-Since $A$ is positive definite, we conclude that $\ov{z}$ is a constant.
-Now, both $z$ and $\td{z}$ tend to $0$ at infinity, so in fact $\ov{z} = 0$, and this concludes the proof. \end{proof} \begin{proof}[Proof of Theorem~\ref{t:two-scale}] Let us first see that it suffices to show that
+Since $A$ is positive definite, we conclude that $\overline{z}$ is a constant.
+Now, both $z$ and $\tilde{z}$ tend to $0$ at infinity, so in fact $\overline{z} = 0$, and this completes the proof. \end{pf} \begin{pf*}{Proof of Theorem~\ref{ttwo-scale}} Let us first see that it suffices to show that

 Note that, by the Leibniz rule,